vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

     -   [Table: Insurance by race](#table-insurance-by-race)
 -   [Figure 1: Baseline Differences in Severity Score by Race](#figure-1-baseline-differences-in-severity-score-by-race)
--   [Figure 2A and 2B: Differences in Rates of Aflibercept and Bevacizumab Injection by Severity Score, Race and Insurance Status](#figure-2a-and-2b-differences-in-rates-of-aflibercept-and-bevacizumab-injection-by-severity-score-race-and-insurance-status)
+-   [Figure 2A and 2B: Differences in Rates of Bevacizumab Injection by Severity Category, Race and Insurance Status](#figure-2a-and-2b-differences-in-rates-of-bevacizumab-injection-by-severity-category-race-and-insurance-status)
--   [Regression X: Variables that influence likelihood of receiving Avastin treatment](#regression-x-variables-that-influence-likelihood-of-receiving-avastin-treatment)
+-   [Regression X: Variables that influence likelihood of receiving Bevacizumab treatment](#regression-x-variables-that-influence-likelihood-of-receiving-bevacizumab-treatment)
+-   [Supplement: Differences in Rates of Bevacizumab, Aflibercept, and Ranibizumab Injection by Severity Category, Race and Insurance Status](#supplement-differences-in-rates-of-bevacizumab-aflibercept-and-ranibizumab-injection-by-severity-category-race-and-insurance-status)
 -   [Figure 3A and 3B: Visual Acuity Change from Baseline at One and Two Years, by Race](#figure-3a-and-3b-visual-acuity-change-from-baseline-at-one-and-two-years-by-race)